September was both busy and interesting. Life at Kilinochchi continues to keep me on my toes!

 The Bike Journey: Jaffna to Kilinochchi

 Speaking of my bike—there’s a funny story.
 On September 22nd, I called the Jaffna Railway Station about transporting my bike by train.
-They said to come early the next day, so my parents and I showed up at 5:40 a.m.
+They said to come early the next day, so my parents and I arrived at 5:40 a.m.
 But then we hit a wall of bureaucracy: “You should’ve paid in advance, removed the mirrors, emptied the petrol, and brought a rope to secure it.”
 None of this had been mentioned when I called!
 After some frustration and my father giving the station staff a piece of his mind, we decided not to wait.
 I hopped on the bike and rode it to Kilinochchi—an adventurous trip of 50 km that took me back to the good ol’ days when my mom used to ride it to take me to classes!

-A Movie Night and a Birthday
+A Movie Night with Mom

 I also had the chance to watch Vaazhai with my mom at Raja Theatre in Jaffna.
 The movie touched on the struggles of village life, where people carry loads of bananas and earn Rs.
 1 for each load—not per banana but per huge bunch.
 It was a humbling reminder of how fortunate I am.

 And speaking of special days—my birthday was on September 4th.
 Since it was a weekday, I celebrated with my family in Kilinochchi.
-My brother and his family were passing through from Jaffna to Vavuniya and joined us for dinner at Pizza Hut.
+My brother and his family were passing from Jaffna to Vavuniya, and they joined us for dinner at Pizza Hut.
 Afterward, at 10 p.m., we struggled to find an auto-rickshaw but finally found a kind driver who took us home.
 The Uki team even surprised me with a birthday cake—thank you, team!

 Back to the Books (Sort of)

-On behalf of Yarl IT Hub and Uki, we conducted a Career Guidance session for students at Paranthamanaaru Maha Vidyalayam, a remote school near Visuvamadu.
+On behalf of Yarl IT Hub and Uki, we conducted a Career Guidance session for students at Piramanthanaaru Maha Vidyalayam, a remote school near Visuvamadu.
 I was blown away by the students’ efforts—out of 18 students who took the ICT exam, eight got A’s!
 It was truly rewarding to help guide them.
-We also held a business ideation session to inspire students to think entrepreneurially and brainstorm ideas for their final projects.

 Intro to Web Development Sessions